fimselamse/fimselamse.github.io/_posts/2023-03-21-final-project.markdown

 However, looking at the number of fatal crashes since the bill passed, we see that although there was an immediate drop in 2014, it has failed to sustain this level since then.

 # Where do we stand today?
 We have looked at a couple of the specific efforts made to increase road-safety and seen what direct effects they had, but those were just a few pieces of a much larger puzzle.
 So where does the City of New York stand today compared to a decade ago?
-We saw from our analysis that since 2013 the overall number of crashes has gone down by 50% from 203734 in 2013 to only 100466.
+We saw from our analysis that since 2013 the overall number of crashes has gone down by 50% from 203734 in 2013 to only 100466 in 2022.
 The number of pedestrian fatalities have also gone down, while the same number among vehicle occupants remained stable, sometimes even seeing an increase.

 If we compare the heatmap from earlier to that of 2022 it seems as if there has been made significant progress.
 <iframe src="{{page.folium-map-2022}}" width="100%" height="600px" frameborder="0">